 - Taking a tumble: Whether a large animal on the run or a bird soaring through the sky, you may shoot the animal in the right spot to bring it down quickly, but it’s the landing that could prove damaging.
 Bringing down a bird from high in the sky, and not over a water source, is likely to end in busted wings from the fall.
 Meanwhile, the legs on a bigger animal, like a deer, mountain lion or bear, might get mangled during or after the hunt.

 - Quick moving predators: So, you’ve taken down an animal you’ve targeted to be your next trophy.
 Now you need to walk over to claim the animal.
 If you take too long getting to it—perhaps you unintentionally wander off trail for a bit or have trouble locating it—then there’s a chance other wild animals may get to it before you.
 Natural predators could already be nearby, or the downed animal might make noises attracting predators after having only been injured.

 - Field prep issues: Improper field care of your trophy animal is a top reason why taxidermy cannot be done.
 It’s important that you store the body in a proper cooling storage container as soon as possible, and if you can, you should prep your trophy right there in the field for a quick send off to your taxidermist.

-At Nature’s Design Taxidermy, you can rest assured that you are leaving your trophy animal in the hands of a professional taxidermist in Cody, WY.
+At Nature’s Design Taxidermy, you can rest assured that you are leaving your trophy animal in the hands of a professional taxidermist.
 Call today for taxidermy pricing and other important information.